UPDATED SEPTEMBER 15 at 2:38 PM

-Weekly Early Care and Education Conference Calls - County of San Diego will be every other week
+Early Care and Education Conference Calls - County of San Diego will be every other week

 You are invited to participate in weekly calls with the County of San Diego to hear timely updates and ask questions related to COVID-19’s impact on the Early Care and Education field and your child care business.

 To join online on your computer:

 Join Zoom Meeting

 Enhanced Child Care Referrals for Essential Service Workers